codefellows-seattle-javascript-401d21/08-rest-http/lab-kevin/README.md

 # Lab 08: Vanilla REST API

-A Basic HTTP api server created using the native NodeJS http module with the implementation of a custom body-parser, ul-parser and request router to handle basic CRUD requests of GET, PUT, POST, and DELETE.
+A Basic HTTP api server created using the native NodeJS http module with the implementation of a custom body-parser, ul-parser and request router.
+The api handles basic CRUD requests of GET, PUT, POST, and DELETE.
 All operations are served on the same route, '/api/v1/note'.
 The user can create and manage a simple note with two content fields, subject and comment, with an additional id field aded on the server side.

 >## Install